Last Updated on January 14, 2023 by Sorin Petroj

-The rewards of improving one’s skill with their feet in the game of ping pong are well worth the effort.
+The rewards of improving one’s skill with their foot in the game of ping pong are well worth the effort.
 So, how can you get better?

 First, know that the most effective footwork is often rooted in a good stance.

 But beyond that, there are some simple drills and exercises that anyone can use to improve their footwork.
-Whether you’re practicing your forehand, backhand, or serve – always remember that your feet are there for a reason: to help you reach your destination more effectively.
+Whether you’re practicing your forehand, backhand, or serve, remember that your feet are there for a reason: to help you reach your destination more effectively.